Jesus Built My Hotrod: Later recordings

 The album version of the song is in Ministry's 2001 compilation album Greatest Fits; remixed and re-recorded versions appear on several Ministry compilations, including 2005's Rantology, 2008's Cover Up, 2010's Every Day Is Halloween: The Anthology/Undercover and 2011's The Very Best of Fixes and Remixes.
-For the Rantology version, subtitled “Update Mix”, a new introduction was recorded by Haynes.
-The song's lyrics have been supposedly recycled for Butthole Surfers' 1993 song “Some Dispute Over T-Shirt Sales”, from Independent Worm Saloon.
+For the Rantology version, subtitled "Update Mix", a new introduction was recorded by Haynes.
+The song's lyrics have been supposedly recycled for Butthole Surfers' 1993 song "Some Dispute Over T-Shirt Sales", from Independent Worm Saloon.

 Notable cover versions of the song were recorded by The Bosshoss (for their 2006 album Rodeo Rodeo) and Lamb of God (for 2018 cover album Legion: XX, as Burn the Priest).
 Commenting on the Lamb of God recording, frontman Randy Blythe admitted that he didn't consider it a good idea, until he performed vocals; instead of requesting permissions for the original cut's samples, the band chose to voice these themselves.
 The Burn the Priest version made an appearance on an episode of The Flash.
 Finnish band Eläkeläiset has recorded a cover version of the song in Finnish as "Niilo Yli-Vainio tervasi potkukelkkani jalakset" ("Niilo Yli-Vainio smeared the runners of my kicksled with tar").

 Appearances and references in popular culture

-“Jesus Built My Hotrod” was featured in the first trailer of Seth Grahame-Smith’s 2009 parody book Pride and Prejudice and Zombies.
+"Jesus Built My Hotrod" was featured in the first trailer of Seth Grahame-Smith's 2009 parody book Pride and Prejudice and Zombies.

 A lyric from the spoken word intro ("Ding a ding dang my dang a long ling long") was used (without spaces) as a cheat code in the video game Sleepwalker.
 In August 2010, the song became available for download in the Rock Band series of games.
-The song was also featured in the 2014 Ubisoft video game, Watch Dogs, both as a song available in game, and as a diegetic backdrop for a set piece during the game's storyline; one reviewer called it a "fantastic moment".
+The song was also featured in the 2014 Ubisoft video game Watch Dogs, both as a song available in game, and as a diegetic backdrop for a set piece during the game's storyline; one reviewer called it a "fantastic moment".
 The song was also featured in the 2008 racing game MotorStorm: Pacific Rift.
+The song was featured in an August 25, 2026 game trailer for PUBG: DED.NET.